elastic/trigger-eui/README.md

 10. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 11. **`public/`**: Files that will never change can be put here.
-This starter project automatically puts EUI theme files here during the build
+The EUI Theme Files are here!

-12. **`src/`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+12. **`src/`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”. `/src/pages` holds most of the magic you're worried about.

 13. **`tsconfig.json`**: This file configures the [TypeScript](https://www.typescriptlang.org/) compiler